spirali/spirali.github.io/content/blog/music1/index.md

 Before we continue, let us clarify the primary optimization criterion.
 For optimizing spread, we need to be able to measure distance.
 It would be a bad idea to compute the distance between two ratios a and b as {{ katex(body="a-b") }}.
 Since we are on a log scale, we use {{ katex(body="\log_2(a) - \log_2(b) = \log_2(\frac{a}{b})") }}.

-We define *evennness of a scale* as the square distance between consecutive points.
-For this computation, we also add {{ katex(body="\frac{2}{1}") }} into the set, so we are also measuring the distance between the highest ratio in the scale to the next octave.
+We define the *evenness of a scale* as the sum of squared distances between consecutive tones.
+For this computation, we also add {{ katex(body="\frac{2}{1}") }} into the set, so we are also measuring the distance from the highest tone in the scale to the next octave.

-Now if we create a simple program that runs through all combinations of fractions and find the optimal one, we get:
+Now, if we create a simple program that runs through all combinations of fractions and finds the optimal one, we get:

 {{ katex(body="1, \frac{9}{8},\frac{5}{4}, \frac{4}{3}, \frac{3}{2}, \frac{5}{3}, \frac{15}{8}")}}

-Let us call it **Scale1**.
-This scale is actually used commonly in western music.
-If we look at pairwise fractions, the worst denominator is 45, which is much better than 131072 that we have seen in the previous approach.
+Let's call it **Scale 1**.
+This scale is commonly used in Western music.
+If we look at pairwise fractions, the largest denominator is 45, which is much better than the 131,072 we saw in the previous approach.

 <table style="border-collapse: collapse; margin: 20px auto;">
  <thead>